 The Court referred to a lengthy questionnaire that Mr Johnson afforded Lord Ashcroft 21 days to reply to.
 To say this questionnaire was lengthy might even appear a little bit of an understatement.
 It was apparently some 750 questions over 62 pages, covering a period over 10 years.
 The Court was critical of the stylistic nature of some of the questions and the timescale afforded.

-The Court’s Findings Giving Rise To Why The Court Removed A Liquidator From Office
+The Court’s Findings Giving Rise To Liquidator Removal

 The Court was concerned about the following points: